newrelic/puppet-heka/README.md

 * `plugin_file_mode`: the mode of the TOML plugin file; defaults to `0644`.
 * `plugin_file_template`: the ERB template to use to generate the TOML plugin file

+####Plugin type settings

+Heka allows just using the plugin's type as a name if there is only one instance of that plugin that's configured.

+Plugins configured via this module, however, require explicit names.
+The `type` setting for the plugin is already specified for the plugin types the module includes.

+You'll have to specify the type if you use the `heka::plugin` type to create a custom plugin config.

 ####[Inputs](id:plugins-inputs)

 #####[**TcpInput**](id:plugins_inputs_tcpinput)